myeon9h/PlanRAG/README.md

 # PlanRAG: An Iterative Plan-then-Retrieval Augmented Generation for Generative Large Language Models as Decision Makers

-Our contents are provided under the MIT license.

-***
 ## Setup
 ### Databases
 #### 1. Graph database